 For more information, see the Helping users find mobile-friendly pages blog post.

-- Check the "Mobile Traffic Behaviour" graph in the Traffic Growth Dashboard to understand which devices your users are using, and their bounce rate per device category.
+- Check the "Mobile Traffic Behavior" graph in the Traffic Growth Dashboard to understand which devices your users are using, and their bounce rate per device category.

-Next step: Find out about the most common approaches for multi-screen sites
+Next step: Learn about the most common approaches for multi-screen sites